 Commit access and patch acceptance

-Patches are individually approved.
+Maintainers approve patches individually.
 Minor bug fixes and security patches are usually approved after review.
 Large patches are reviewed extensively and passed to the relevant subsystem maintainer.
-Then, they are reviewed again and merged into Linus Torvalds’ mainline repository.
+Then, the patches are reviewed again and merged into Linus Torvalds’ mainline repository.

 Quality control and bug repair